Amen Ogbongbemiga: Professional career

+Los Angeles Chargers

-After going unselected in the 2021 NFL Draft, Ogbongbemiga signed as an undrafted free agent with the Los Angeles Chargers.
-Three days later, he was selected with the 8th overall pick in the 2021 CFL Draft by the Calgary Stampeders.
+After going unselected in the 2021 NFL draft, Ogbongbemiga signed as an undrafted free agent with the Los Angeles Chargers.
+Three days later, he was selected with the 8th overall pick in the 2021 CFL draft by the Calgary Stampeders.
 He made the final roster as a rookie and appeared in 15 games, recording 26 tackles.

+Ogbongbemiga returned in 2022 and appeared in all 17 games, none as a starter, totaling six tackles.
+He also appeared in the team's one playoff game, a loss to the Jacksonville Jaguars, and recovered a fumble.
+In his third year, he played 15 games and recorded four tackles, also recovering two fumbles.

+Chicago Bears

+On March 14, 2024, Ogbongbemiga signed with the Chicago Bears.
+He played in all 17 games for Chicago, logging 1.0 sack and 13 combined tackles.

+On March 6, 2025, Ogbongbemiga re-signed with the Bears on a two-year, $5 million contract.

 Personal life

 His brother, Alex, played in the Canadian Football League (CFL).